rafaelpd887/rafaelpd887/README.md

 ## 👤 About Me

-- Aspiring data scientist and machine learning engeener
+- Aspiring data scientist and machine learning engineer
 - Passionate about data, statistics, and artificial intelligence
 - Enthusiastic about learning and sharing knowledge